BlackHolePerturbationToolkit/KerrGeodesics/README.md

 ### Changelog

+- 25 March 2019: Add propertime frequencies (thanks Maarten).
+Break code into separate files to make it more manageable.
-22 November 2018: Merged the development branch into the master branch.
+- 22 November 2018: Merged the development branch into the master branch.
 Thanks to Zach, Tommy and Chuck for contributing code.
 This update is a major change with a lot of improvements.
 A key difference is the defintion of the inclination angle which is now x_inc = Cos[\theta_inc].
 Bumped version number up to 0.5.
-7 August 2018: Added generic orbit calculation (thanks for M. van de Meent for contributing code).
+- 7 August 2018: Added generic orbit calculation (thanks for M. van de Meent for contributing code).
 Currently the code is separated in KerrGeoOrbit2[..] but will soon replace the earlier code
-7 September 2017: Initial version publicly released
+- 7 September 2017: Initial version publicly released
-10 June 2017: Initial version created.
+- 10 June 2017: Initial version created.

 ### Known problems